r0neko/chatrec/README.md

 Delete "<token>" from the function call, go to your Discord Client, press CTRL-SHIFT-I toghether, select the Application tab, proceed to Local Storage, https://discordapp.com, and select the token from the box.
 It should start like this: `"MzMw.................."`.

 Copy it entirely(including these ") in the place of "<token>", then save it.
+In the end it should look like this: `client.login("MzMw................");`

-And you are ready to run it!
+Now you are ready to run it!

 # How to run it?